Oopssss

 If you don’t have the time to research every new brand yourself, you can always start with a shortlist of safe online casinos that have already been checked for licensing, security measures, and payment reliability.
 These lists save time and help you focus only on operators that meet recognised safety standards, reducing the risk of running into payment delays or unfair terms.

-Licensing checks should also cover who owns the casino.
-A known operator with other established brands is usually more reliable than a company with no public history.
+Licensing also shows who owns the casino.
+A brand launched by an operator with other trusted sites is usually safer than one with no public history.
 Most sites list their corporate name and registration number in the footer — you can verify this in public company registries or on the regulator’s site.

 Security and Player Protection

 A licence is only part of the safety picture.
-The casino also needs to show it can protect your funds and data.
-Look for:
+A new casino must also prove it can protect player money and data.
+Safe sites usually have:

 • Fund segregation – Player balances kept in trust accounts, separate from business funds.